Orsted launches sale of Hornsea Two wind park -sources

-FRANKFURT, July 7 (Reuters) - Orsted (ORSTED.CO) Orsted, the world's largest developer of offshore wind power farms, is launching the sale of Hornsea Two in a deal that is expected to value the British offshore wind park at roughly 3 billion euros ($3.54 billion), including debt, people close to the matter said.
+FRANKFURT (Reuters) -Orsted Orsted, the world’s largest developer of offshore wind power farms, is launching the sale of Hornsea Two in a deal that is expected to value the British offshore wind park at roughly 3 billion euros ($3.54 billion), including debt, people close to the matter said.

 Like other large utilities, Orsted focuses on the development of offshore wind farms, which takes years and comes with high risks and costs.
 Once the wind farms are connected to the grid and steadily deliver electricity they can achieve attractive valuations if sold on to infrastructure investors and and pension funds.